Vision Statement

 Project Background

-This project was initially started in 2023 by CAIDA at UC San Diego, who developed an open source toolkit called RABBITS, which is a wrapper over six speed test platforms to provide standardized parameters for running speed tests.
-In the Spring of 2024, a senior project team from Calvin University began working on the project.
-Their work involved using Netlog captures to extract important data and perform an initial analysis of RABBITS using the Ookla speed test server.
-In their analysis, the team examined the effect of the number of TCP flows and the size of the HTTP message request on the throughput measurement.
+This project was initially started in 2023 by CAIDA at UC San Diego, where they developed an open source toolkit called RABBITS.
+This project was quite different from the current scope today.
+This toolkit was a wrapper over the six most popular Internet speed test platforms, and was designed to standardize parameters across the platforms.
+Further information about RABBITS can be found here.
+Anwesha Pradhananga and Aishwarya Joshi began working on this project in the Spring of 2024 to extract important Netlog data captured during the test and perform an initial analysis of RABBITS using the Ookla speed test server.
+In their analysis, Anwesha and Aishwarya examined the effect of the number of TCP flows and the size of the HTTP message request on the throughput measurement.
+I took over this project in the Spring 2025 semester.

-In the Spring of 2025, we povioted to investigating the behavior of Ookla in more detail.
-By doing so, we can then return to RABBITs and perform a comparative analysis.
-We produced an initial paper in the beginning of the Spring, and will be returning to this paper to validate the initial claims.
-Over the Summer of 2025, a Summer Researcher worked on this project as well.
 Measuring the internet has a substantial community, and there is an annual Internet Measurement Conference (IMC).
-The ICM allows papers to be published on various internet measuring investigations.
-ArXiv also has a repository of related research to internet measuring, such as a paper on early termination of speed tests to reduce unnecessary traffic
+The IMC allows papers to be published on various internet measuring investigations.
+ArXiv also has a repository of related research to internet measuring, such as this paper on early termination of speed tests to reduce unnecessary traffic.
+The paper has a submission deadline of April 30, 2026 at 8am.

 Most Internet speed test platforms, except for M-Lab, generally use the same measurement method which is to flood the network with synthetic data to the point where a bottleneck is reached.
 This bottleneck is the narrowest bandwidth in both the download paths and upload paths.
 In order to flood the bottleneck along the network path, a large amount of data must be sent.
 If the volume of data is too low, the bottleneck will not be saturated and throughput measurements will be an under-estimate of the true throughput.
 Speed tests are also traditionally performed on the “last mile” server, which is the closest server to the user.